 Problems arise when INFPs lean too much on the Fi function.

 Fi users evaluate the situation based on how they feel.
-In the INFP perspective, they see situations as “I feel bad about this, this gotta be wrong.”
-But here’s the news… what feels bad, doesn’t always mean wrong.
+From the INFP perspective, they see situations as “I feel bad about this.
+This gotta be wrong.”
+But here’s the news… what feels bad doesn’t always mean wrong.

 For example, INFPs may feel humiliated by a colleague’s criticism, but for that colleague, he meant no harm.